ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 Required: Full name, age, sex, hospital admission number, date of admission, date of discharge (or date and time of death), ward, treating consultant.

-Why it matters: Basic identification errors cause administrative rejections before the medical review even begins.
-Ensure these details match exactly between the discharge summary, billing documents, and the insurance policy.
+Basic identification errors cause administrative rejections before the medical review even begins.
+Ensure these details match exactly between the discharge summary, billing documents, and the insurance policy — even minor name spelling discrepancies can trigger a rejection.

 2. Admission Diagnosis and Clinical Indication for ICU